sujith-eag/vu-library/docs/mca/speech.md

 you guys get it right what we are doing, great,

 Then next, we have some more events planned for you guys, it is very maticulously planned by your juniors,

 I can't tell you what all games will be, but i assure you it will be a lot of fun

 We again have the team who will be conducting the activity.

 Samskruthi please can you read out the names of the seniors who will be participating in these events, so they can all come on stage to participate.

-No one can say no, ok,
+No one can say no, OK,
 It will be alright, no one will be harmed, its just fun games.
 ```